 Thanks to Reveur_etc for submitting this post and for the Patou ID.

-In close-up shots the front labels of perfumes are covered but that hasn’t stopped me from identify them.
+In close-up shots the front labels of bottles are covered but that hasn’t stopped me from identify them.

 The first bottle from the left is by Diptyque.
 It’s impossible to tell what fragrance it houses but it could be an eau de parfum, judging from the dark glass.